Comparative price levels for investment

 Main statistical findings

-In 2015, the highest price level for investment among the EU Member States was observed in Sweden at 34 % above the EU average, while in the cheapest EU Member State, Romania, the price level was 38 % below the EU average.
-These are the main conclusions drawn from the results of two price surveys carried out in 2015 within the Eurostat-OECD Purchasing Power Parities (PPP) Programme.
+In 2016, the highest price level for investment among the EU Member States was observed in Sweden at 35 % above the EU average, while in the least expensive EU Member State, Romania, the price level was 36 % below the EU average.
+These are the main conclusions drawn from the results of two price surveys carried out in 2016 within the Eurostat-OECD Purchasing Power Parities (PPP) Programme.
 The two surveys cover construction (residential buildings, non-residential buildings and civil engineering works) and machinery, equipment and other products.

-The results of the surveys are expressed in price level indices (PLIs), which provide a comparison of countries' price levels with respect to the EU average: if the PLI is higher than 100, the country concerned is relatively expensive compared to the EU average, while if the index is lower than 100, then the country is relatively inexpensive compared to the EU average.
+The results of the surveys are expressed in price level indices (PLIs), which provide a comparison of countries' price levels with respect to the EU average.

-Figure 1 shows the 2015 PLIs for total investment.
-Switzerland, Norway and Iceland record the highest price levels for investments, with PLIs of 143, 142 and 140, respectively.
-On the other end of the spectrum, the cheapest country for investments is the former Yugoslav Republic of Macedonia with a PLI of 56, followed by Albania, Turkey and Bosnia and Herzegovina, with PLIs of 56, 57 and 59, respectively.
+Figure 1 shows the 2016 PLIs for total investment.
+Iceland, Norway and Switzerland record the highest price levels for investments, with PLIs of 146, 144 and 141, respectively.
+On the other end of the spectrum, the least expensive countries for investments are the former Yugoslav Republic of Macedonia and Albania, both with PLIs of 56, followed by Turkey and Bosnia and Herzegovina with PLIs of 58 and 62, respectively.

 Machinery, equipment and other products

 Figure 2 shows the PLIs for machinery and equipment, including metal products and equipment, electrical and optical equipment and transport equipment (see classification of investment products used).
-The most expensive countries for machinery, equipment and other products are Iceland, Norway and Denmark with respective PLIs of 128, 125 and 117, while Poland, Hungary and Bulgaria are the least expensive countries, with respective PLIs of 89, 90 and 90.
-Prices in the most expensive country, Iceland, are less than 50 % higher than those in the least expensive country, Poland.
-The main characteristic shown by this chart is thus that the price levels for this type of products are relatively homogeneous across countries.
+The most expensive countries for machinery, equipment and other products are Iceland, Norway and Denmark with respective PLIs of 130, 121 and 117, while Poland, Bulgaria and Hungary are the least expensive countries, with respective PLIs of 87, 88 and 91.
+The main characteristic shown by this chart is that the price levels for this type of products are relatively homogeneous across countries.

 Table 1 shows the countries’ PLIs for the aggregate machinery and equipment as well as for its three main sub-groups: metal products and equipment, electrical and optical equipment and transport equipment.
 In addition, the PLIs for software are shown.
 Countries are sorted according to their overall price level for investment shown in the first column.
 The shaded fields indicate the highest and lowest PLIs per category among all 37 participating countries.
 The highest and lowest PLIs among the 28 EU Member States are marked in bold.

-On the other hand, Poland is the cheapest EU Member State for total machinery and equipment, as well as for metal products and equipment, together with Bulgaria.
-Bulgaria is also the least expensive EU Member State for transport equipment, whereas Hungary is the cheapest for electrical and optical equipment.
-The United Kingdom has the lowest price level for software among the EU Member States.
+On the other hand, Poland is the least expensive EU Member State for total machinery and equipment, as well as for electrical and optical equipment.
+Poland and Bulgaria show the lowest prices for metal products and equipment and for transport equipment.
+The United Kingdom is the least expensive EU Member State for software.

 Among all 37 countries, Iceland is the most expensive country for total machinery and equipment, for electrical and optical equipment, and for software.
 Switzerland has the highest price level for metal products and equipment, while Norway has the highest prices for transport equipment.

 Poland remains the cheapest country for total machinery and equipment when taking into account all 37 countries.
-Within subcategories, lower price levels can be found outside the EU only for metal products and equipment and for software, for which the former Yugoslav Republic of Macedonia and Turkey are the cheapest countries, respectively.
+Within subcategories, the lowest price levels can be found inside the EU.

 At the bottom of the table, variation coefficients are provided for the euro area (EA-19), the European Union (EU-28) and the group of all countries participating in the program (All 37).
 The variation coefficient is defined as the standard deviation of the PLIs of the respective group of countries as percentage of their average PLI.
 The higher the variation coefficient, the higher is the price dispersion in the respective category.